damoonrashidi/damoonrashidi-me/posts/waluigi-represents-all-of-us.md

 Since the Product has been
 [Market Fitted](https://mailchimp.com/resources/product-market-fit/#heading+defining+product-market+fit)
-but still needs to continue to grow we now need to go out searching for other related problems to solve.
+but still needs to continue to grow so now we need to go out searching for other related problems to solve.
 We pick something from a roadmap or an opportunity tree or whatever framework we're using and start to calculate the cost of it.

 The first cost, and the easiest one to see is the upfront development cost, the time from when a solution has been conceived until it's been deployed.
-It's the easiest one to see because you already spend hours in planning and grooming breaking things down to get an estimate that isn't off by a power of ten.
-It's hopefully also fairly small if you're good at pruning your MVPs because being off by a power of ten for a small thing is being off by less than being off a power of ten for a big thing.
+It's the easiest one to see because you already spend hours in plannings and groomings breaking things down to get an estimate that isn't off by a power of ten.
+It's hopefully also fairly small if you're good at pruning your MVPs because being off by a power of ten for a small thing is better than being off a power of ten for a big thing.

 Second is the opportunity cost, the price we pay to work on this thing instead of every other thing we could be doing right now.
 This one is fairly abstract as the _what to work on_-decisions are often made further up in the coprorate hierarchy and trickles down to engineering in the form of JIRA tasks or roadmaps.
-You could argue that whatever we're doing _right now_ is the most imporant thing we could be doing, otherwise we obviously shouldn't be doing it, we should be doing that other thing that is more important.
+You could argue that whatever we're doing _right now_ should be the most imporant thing we could be doing, otherwise we obviously shouldn't be doing it.
+We should be doing that other thing that is more important.
 But we're doing this thing and the cost of it is not doing those other things.

 Finally, the maintenance cost, what does it mean to keep this thing alive and kicking.
 This one is often difficult to calculate, since code bases race towards